How do you choose a rooftop tent? And how do you make sure it fits your car? We answer these questions and more!

 If you’re the type of explorer who likes quick weekend getaways or a short stay at a campsite, a compact lightweight car roof tent is ideal.
-A tent like the Thule Tepui Foothill frees up space on the roof of your car.
+A tent like the Thule Foothill frees up space on the roof of your car.
 This makes it ideal for smaller vehicles like crossovers and wagons and means you can bring along extra equipment like a bike or kayak.

 Hard-shell rooftop tents are also ideal for jeeps and truck beds.
 Their hard material makes them extra good at withstanding rain and wind.